This page describes how Cloud Composer versioning works.

 composer-latest-airflow-x.yspecifies an image version with the latest Cloud Composer version that automatically expands to

 zis the latest patch number.

 Version deprecation and support

-Cloud Composer versions are supported for a specific period of time after the version release.
-During this time period, Cloud Composer environments that use these versions are fully supported.
+Google supports Cloud Composer versions for a period of time after the version release.
+During this period, Cloud Composer environments that use these versions are fully supported.

 Cloud Composer version support is defined as follows:

 - 0-12 months from the release date: Cloud Composer environments running these versions are fully supported.

 - 12-18 months from the release date: Cloud Composer environments running these versions are unsupported except to notify customers about security issues.

 - 18+ months from the release date: Cloud Composer environments running these versions are unsupported and entirely user managed.

 - See the list of available Cloud Composer versions.